mdcfe/ModernChatInjector/README.md

 A drop-in replacement for ChatInjector, now with built-in support for EssentialsX Chat 2.21.0, as well as older versions.

+## Usage

+Install ModernChatInjector alongside PlaceholderAPI, any expansions you need, and your chat formatter of choice.
+Then, add PlaceholderAPI placeholders within your chat formatting plugin using the following syntax:
+`{placeholder_name}`.

+Note that you need to use `{` and `}` around the placeholders, *not* `%` symbols like you might expect!

 ## How does it work?

 On EssentialsX 2.20.0 and above, ModernChatInjector hooks EssentialsX Chat's own chat events to ensure PlaceholderAPI